Skip to content

 College of Arts & Sciences

-Law, Societies and Justice (LSJ) offers opportunities for students to understand the complex roles of law in society.
+The Department of Law, Societies, and Justice (LSJ) offers students opportunities to understand the complex roles of law in society.
 Law takes multiple forms and performs a wide array of important functions.
-At the same time, the work of law is shaped by numerous political, economic, social, cultural and geographic factors.
-As a result, law on the books is not the same as law in action.
-Students in the LSJ major develop a deep appreciation for the variety of dynamics that shape the translation of law into outcomes.
-Coursework emphasizes close reading of key texts, active classroom engagement with complex ideas and the development of the capacity to articulate arguments in oral and written communication.
-Beyond its interdisciplinary orientation, LSJ emphasizes the importance of analyzing socio-legal dynamics in comparative perspective.
-Courses explore legal traditions and transformations in Europe, Latin America, Asia and the Middle East, as well as North America.
-Attention also falls on the increasing development of global regimes of law and regulation.
-Graduates of this degree pursue careers in fields such as business, government, nonprofit, law, media and communication, policy and education.
+At the same time, the work of law is shaped by numerous political, economic, social, cultural, and geographic factors.
+Because of this, law “on the books” is not the same as law “in action.”
+Students in the LSJ major develop a deep appreciation for the variety of dynamics that shape the translation of law “on the books” to law “in action.”

 website